“And then she lay on a little green patch in the midst of the gloomy thick wood”

 This wonderful piece is by the Danish illustrator, Kay Nielsen, from 1914 and is titled “And then she lay on a little green patch in the midst of the gloomy thick wood”.
 This is a lithograph, but the original was watercolor and ink on paper.

-This is one of the many gorgeous pieces Nielsen created for the publication of East of the Sun and West of the Moon: Old Tales from the North, a collection of Scandinavian Folk Tales.
+This is one of many gorgeous pieces Nielsen created for the publication of East of the Sun and West of the Moon: Old Tales from the North, a collection of Scandinavian Folk Tales.
 Published in 1914 when Nielsen was just 28 years old, this book contained 15 fairy tales collected from folklorists across Scandinavia.

-This particular drawing was illustrated for the story “East of the Sun and West of the Moon” for which Nielsen created five drawings.
-“East of the Sun and West of the Moon” is a Norwegian folktale loosely related to the Beauty and the Beast and the Cupid and Psyche.
+This piece was illustrated for the story “East of the Sun and West of the Moon” for which Nielsen created five drawings.
+“East of the Sun and West of the Moon” is a Norwegian folktale loosely related to “Beauty and the Beast” and “Cupid and Psyche”.

-In this story, there is a young peasant girl who is sold to a rich human in bear form by her father.
+In this story, a young peasant girl is sold to a rich human in bear form by her father.
 The girl lives in a castle in the deep woods with the bear.
 Every night, the bear visits the girl’s bed, with the one rule that she cannot light any candles to see him.

-After being allowed a visit to her parents, the girl’s mother persuades her daughter to light a candle to look at the figure who comes to her bed, fearing it to be a troll.
+After allowed a visit to her parents, the girl’s mother persuades her daughter to light a candle to look at the figure who comes to her bed, fearing it to be a troll.
 When the daughter does, she finds the sleeping bear to be the most handsome man she has ever seen.

-When the girl wakes the next morning, the castle and the bear are gone and she is all alone in the deep dark woods.
+When the girl wakes the next morning, the castle and the bear are gone, and she is all alone in the deep dark woods.
 She searches for the castle, asking people for directions and help along the way.
-No one knows where the castle is but they offer her valuable items to aid her on her journey.
+No one knows where the castle is, but they offer her valuable items to aid her on her journey.

 The North Wind finally helps the girl to reach the castle.
 Each night, the girl trades one of the valuable items she was given to the troll princess to be allowed to spend the night with the prince.
 However, each night the prince is drugged by the troll princess and does not wake up at all during the entire night.